-May 5.
-It's FINALLY WARM! hope you're doing well in the beautiful warm weather. ("Or is it cool?
+December 1, 2016 - Here in NY it's getting cold.
+It's the end of autumn.
+The holiday decorations are up.
+I hope you're doing well in this chilly weather. ("Or is it too cold?
 How can I be SURE???
 Today it was..
 YES, but then again, yesterday...."
-Yes, I obsessed about the 'chill', but then I went out & felt it - it wasn't so bad!)
+Yes, I obsessed about yesterday's cold, but then I went out & felt it - it wasn't so bad!)

 My name is Warren Barlowe.
 And I have OCD, also!
 Just like YOU.
 So I can UNDERSTAND.
 I GET IT!